 More importantly, I was hardly alone.
 I was part of a real and competitive cottage industry, one with thousands of players.
 I worked as an independent contractor, usually for online paper mills.
 Beginning in the year 2000, I spent every waking minute of my life immersed in academic research and writing.
 I wrote more than 5,000 pages a year.
 It didn’t make me wealthy, but I was certainly earning more than the average adjunct professor.

-I left in 2010, announcing my retirement in a tell-all article published in the Ed Dante, I offered what was, for many, a first glimpse at the geekiest black market in the world.
+I left in 2010, announcing my retirement in a tell-all article published in The Chronicle of Higher Education.
+Using the pseudonym Ed Dante, I offered what was, for many, a first glimpse at the geekiest black market in the world.